sbs0323/cs492_sbs/README.md

 # For training yolo [아래 segmentation 트레이닝 가이드라인 참고]

 ########################################
-goto cs492_project_training directory
-0. to learn single images for food go to https://aihub.or.kr/aidata/30747 to download them.
+0. to learn single images for food go to https://aihub.or.kr/aidata/30747 to download them. you should unzip and use json2txt_labe.py to change labeling format. type python json2txt_label.py [AI hub label directory] cs492_project_training/datasets/[Directory Name]/labels Also, image files should be moved to cs492_project_training/datasets/[Directory Name]/images
-다운로드 받아서 머 어떻게?

-1. download kaist food data
+   to download kaist food data python download_data.py and unzip them
-python download_data.py,

-## 여기까지하면 zip파일 압축해재해서 datasets 폴더안에 들어가있음.

-2. kama_final.yaml은 어디에 넣고, aihub data는 어디에 활용하고? json2txt_label.py 는 왜 제일 밖에 있고
-3. 걍 python json2txt_label.py ? 에러날거 같은데 , 트레이닝 결과는 어디 생기고, 등등
-  종류디텍션이름 : best.pt / 식판디텍션 이름 : base_best.pt
-5. 채점할것도 많은데 내가 조교면 걍 이부분 점수 안주고 넘어감.

-#######################################
-0. to learn single images for food go to https://aihub.or.kr/aidata/30747 to download them.
 1. to train use command
-python train.py --data DATA --cfg VERSION --weights PRETRAIN --batch-size SIZE
-you can refer detail instructions in https://github.com/ultralytics/yolov5
+  python train.py --data [DATA] --cfg [VERSION] --weights [PRETRAIN] --batch-size [SIZE] you can refer detail instructions in https://github.com/ultralytics/yolov5

+2. If you didn't add parameter for directory for results, it will be saved in ./runs/train/ Best model is saved as "best.pt

-2. KAIST food images are included and you can train them with kama_final.yaml
+3. KAIST food images are included and you can train them with kama_final.yaml AI hub images can be trained with food.yaml

 ########################################